Leonardo: In Flight

 -Leonardo da Vinci, Codex on the Flight of Birds

-On May 18th, we invite you to our site, once again.
-A vibrant art auction will be held indoors, and a delicious spread of treats — from Black Hog Brewery, the Wine Thief, Bloom, Koffee, Whole G Breads, the Big Green Pizza Truck, and Small Kitchen Big Taste — served outdoors, along with live music from Johnathan Moore.
-Funds raised by donors and artists will support the museum's efforts in teaching Leonardo's idea of improvisational creativity to k-12 learners, dedicated apprentices, and in the Greater New Haven community.
+On May 18th, we invite you to our site.
+A vibrant art auction will be held indoors, while a delicious spread of treats from local vendors will be served outdoors accompanied by music from Johnathan Moore.
+Funds raised by donors and artists will support the museum's efforts in teaching Leonardo's idea of improvisational creativity to K-12 learners, dedicated apprentices, and the entire Greater New Haven Community.

 Inspired by nature, Leonardo applied the concept of aerodynamics to envision human mechanical flight.
 Leonardo da Vinci's Codex on the Flight of Birds demonstrates the artist's power for observation, imagination, and invention.